Samsung/tizen-docs/docs/application/web/guides/w3c/perf-opt/minify-js-css-w.md

 ## Improvement through Grunt

-After running the Grunt plug-in, the following comparison result is shown through the inspector in the Google Chrome™ browser.
+After running the Grunt plug-in, the following comparison result is shown through the inspector in the Google Chrome&trade; browser.
 The expected results vary depending on the application, but since the improvement effects are certain, it is recommended to use Grunt.

 > **Note**
 > For the sake of comparing improvement, in the following examples, 2 Web applications have been arbitrarily chosen and named App#1 and App#2.